 Thank you for considering Age UK York for a volunteering role.
-We have over 300 volunteers supporting us to deliver services to older residents in York.
+We have 250 volunteers supporting us to deliver services to older residents in York.

 We aim to match volunteers with a volunteering opportunity that will be both enjoyable and rewarding.
 As such, we undertake a comprehensive recruitment process, taking six to eight weeks and comprising of an application form, interview, references, criminal records check (for most roles) and induction training.
 For most volunteer opportunities, we ask our volunteers to be in a position to commit to regular and longer term volunteering of at least a year.
 This is to allow us to provide ongoing support to our older clients.
 We are only able to accept your application if you are 18 years or older.

 You will be joining a commited group of volunteers who provide invaulable support as we deliver services in York and we very much look forward to welcoming you to our team.

 Becoming a trustee